honhanbao/ML_Ecommerce-Customer-Churn/README.md

 - Do customers with a higher number of registered devices have a lower churn rate?
 Is there a relationship between the number of registered devices and customer loyalty?
 - Does the preferred order category impact the churn rate?
 Are customers who frequently order from a specific category more likely to churn?
 - Is there a relationship between customer satisfaction score and churn rate?
 Do dissatisfied customers have a higher likelihood of churning?
-- How does the churn rate vary among customers with different numbers of addresses?
-Do customers with more addresses have lower churn rates?
 - Are customers who raised complaints in the last month more likely to churn?
 Is there a relationship between complaints and churn rate?
 - Is there a correlation between the percentage increase in order amount from last year and churn rate?
 Do customers who experienced a higher increase in order amount have a lower churn rate?
 - Does the number of coupons used impact the churn rate?
 Are customers who use more coupons less likely to churn?